 After covering all basics, let’s walk through the Carmel Market.

-In Israeli markets, halva is a widespread treat.
-It is usually a nut-butter based halva with sesame butter or paste (tahini) and sugar or honey as primary ingredients.
+In Israeli markets, Halva is a widespread dessert.
+It is usually nut-butter-based Halva with sesame butter or paste (tahini) and sugar or honey as primary ingredients.

-At the beginning of Ha-Carmel Street, almost all stands are food and utensils related.
-And towards its end (closer to Allenby Street), there are clothes, gadgets, and flowers.
+At the beginning of Ha-Carmel Street, almost all stands sell food and utensils.
+And towards its end (closer to Allenby Street), you can find clothes, gadgets, and flowers.

-In the photo above, you can see cherry tomatoes of three colors.
+In the photo above, you can see cherry tomatoes in three colors.
 And though many say that Israel “invented” cherry tomatoes, this is not the case.
-The cherry tomatoes have been cultivated since the early 1800s and probably originated in Peru and Northern Chile.
+Cherry tomatoes have been cultivated since the early 1800s and probably originated in Peru and Northern Chile.

 Israeli researchers made significant modifications to the cherry tomato.
 For example, they adjusted it to the Israeli climate.
-Thus the cherry tomato was not created by Israel, but it was improved.
+Thus the cherry tomato was not created in Israel but improved.

-After walking around and seeing all the food, you are probably becoming hungry.
-And you are lucky since, in recent years, many authentic restaurants with homemade food were opened.
+After walking around and seeing all the food, you will probably become hungry.
+And you are lucky since, in recent years, many authentic restaurants with homemade food have been opened.
 Let’s look at some of them.

 Restaurants and Food Stalls

 As I mentioned above, there are many restaurants in this area.
 But since the quality of restaurants changes over time, I usually do not list all of them.
-Instead, I would recommend to open Google maps or another app and see the current rating.
+Instead, I would recommend opening Google maps or another app and seeing the current rating.

 Nevertheless, I will mention my favorite place.
 It is Hamitbahon at Rabbi Akiva Street 18.